-On March 25, 1940, a group of farmers and merchants from Cherokee, Union and Spartanburg counties gathered a the Cherokee County Courthouse ti hear from county agents and representatives from the Rural Electrification Administration about how they finally have access to electricity by forming a member-owned electric cooperative.
+On March 25, 1940, a group of farmers and merchants from Cherokee, Union and Spartanburg counties gathered at the Cherokee County Courthouse to hear from county agents and representatives from the Rural Electrification Administration about how they finally could have access to electricity by forming a member-owned electric cooperative.

-By June 10, 1940 Broad River Electric Cooperative was incorporated and by October of the next year new co-op lines were being energized by a substation on Pacolet Highway in Cherokee County.
+By June 10, 1940 Broad River Electric Cooperative was incorporated and by October of the next year new co-op lines were being energized by a new substation on Pacolet Highway in Cherokee County.
 The cooperative's service expanded into rural areas of Union and Spartanburg Counties, as well.

 All members are entitled to a copy of Power for Progress: A History of Broad River Electric Cooperative.
 A DVD of the video show here is also available upon request.